msaraiva/alpine-erlang/building_against_musl/README.md

 Building Erlang/OTP against musl libc
 =====

-I'll be using Alpine Lixux here to describe how to build Erlang against musl libc.
-In case you want to use any other distribution, make sure you find and install all the corresponding dependencies.
+I'll be using Alpine Linux here to describe how to build Erlang/OTP against musl libc.
+In case you want to use any other distribution, make sure you install all the corresponding dependencies.

 ### Using Docker
-I'll also be using docker to get started with a clean linux environment.
+I'll be also using docker, so we can start with a clean linux environment.
 In case you already have Alpine Linux installed, you can skip this part.

 ```
 docker run -it alpine:3.2 /bin/sh